apache/brooklyn-server/utils/common/src/main/java/org/apache/brooklyn/util/yoml/sketch.md

 * `convert-singleton-maps-in-list` which gives special behaviour if a list consists entirely of single-key-maps, useful where a user might want to supply a concise map syntax but that map would have several keys the same
-* `convert-primitive-to-map` which converts a primitive to a map
+* `convert-from-primitive` which converts a primitive to a map

 If no special list serialization is supplied for when expecting a type of `list<x>`, the YAML must be a list and the serialization rules for `x` are then applied.
 If no